Naval Base Eniwetok

-Naval Base Eniwetok was a major United States Navy base at the Eniwetok Atoll in the Marshall Islands in the western Pacific Ocean, just to west of the International Date Line, during World War II.
-The base was built to support the island hopping Pacific war efforts of the allied nations fighting the Empire of Japan.
-In 1944-5 it was one of the busiest naval bases in the world with over with over 488 ships.
+Naval Base Eniwetok was a major United States Navy base located at Enewetak Atoll in the Marshall Islands, during World War II.
+The base was built to support the island-hopping strategy used by allied nations fighting the Empire of Japan in the Pacific War.
+During 1944-5 Eniwetok was one of the busiest naval bases in the world with over 488 ships.

 History

-Eniwetok is a large coral atoll with a lagoon circled by 40 islands in a 50 mi circumference.
-Eniwetok is also spelled Enewetak or Eniewetok.
-The islands have less than 2.26 sqmi of land only a few feet above sea level.
+Enewetak (also spelled Eniwetok) Atoll is a large coral atoll with a lagoon circled by 40 islands in a 50 mi circumference.
+The islands have less than 2.26 sqmi of land that is only a few feet above sea level.
 The deep lagoon in the atoll offers excellent fleet anchorage for the largest ships.
-The lagoon has only three entrances, providing excellent control and protection.
-After World War I Eniwetok became part of Japan under the South Seas Mandate.
-In November 1942 the Empire of Japan built an airfield on Enewetak Atoll's Engebi Island, to refuel and support planes at Truk.
-In the United States' Marshall Islands campaign the US took control of the Marshall Islands, the Imperial Japanese Army sent the 1st Amphibious Brigade with 2,586 men to defend the base on Engebi Island and Parry Island.
-In the Battle of Eniwetok the US took Eniwetok starting on 17 February 1944 and ending 23 February.
-The action took place on three islands: Engebi, Parry and Eniwetok, by the US 22nd Marines and 106th Infantry.
+The lagoon has only three entrances, providing control and protection.
+After World War I, Eniwetok became part of Japan under the South Seas Mandate.
+In November 1942, the Empire of Japan built an airfield on Enewetak Atoll's Engebi Island, to refuel and support planes at Truk.
+In the United States' Marshall Islands campaign, the US took control of the Marshall Islands and the Imperial Japanese Army sent the 1st Amphibious Brigade with 2,586 men to defend the base on Engebi Island and Parry Island.
+In the Battle of Eniwetok, the US took Eniwetok, starting on 17 February 1944, and ending 23 February.
+The action took place on three islands: Engebi, Parry, and Eniwetok by the US 22nd Marines and the Army's 106th Infantry.
 Medical dispensaries were built on each of the main islands: Eniwetok, Engebi, and Parry islands, with a total of 200 beds.